 - Good practice and Supervision

 - Myers-Briggs Personality Type Indicators

 - The programme will run over the course of two academic years, starting in September 2022.

 - Each student will be invited to a review at both a mid-point and at the end of each year.

-- The course will be delivered via a series of online modules and monthly in-person sessions (on Tuesdays, and one Saturday per term).
+- The course will be delivered via a combination of self-directed online learning and monthly in-person sessions (on Tuesdays, and one Saturday per term).
 These will be held (Covid permitting) at the Priory, 9:45am-4.00pm.

 - The closing date for applications is 31st May 2022.

 - The cost of this course will be £750 per year.

 - The application form can be downloaded here.